Home / How to Sell on Amazon / How to Start an Amazon Private Label Business in 2026

 Use these legitimate review generation methods.

 • Amazon Vine Program allows Brand Registered sellers to enroll new products (under 30 reviews) and provide free units to Vine Voices for honest reviews.
-Enrollment costs $200 per parent ASIN (as of 2025).
+Enrollment costs $200 per parent ASIN for highest package of 30 reviews (as of 2026).

 • Amazon’s “Request a Review” button in Seller Central sends Amazon-branded review request emails to buyers